 The naughty high schoolers of Angel Beach High now seek revenge on a group of KKK religious fanatics and corrupt politicians who want to shut down their Shakespeare production after they cast a Seminole transfer student in the lead.

-Set in 1954, a group of Florida high schoolers seek out to help a buddy lose his virginity, which leads them to seek revenge on a sleazy nightclub owner and his redneck sheriff brother for harassing them.
+In 1954, a group of Florida high schoolers seek out to help their buddy lose his virginity, which leads them to seek revenge on a sleazy nightclub owner and his redneck sheriff brother for harassing them.

 Meat, an Angel Beach high school student, picks up a shapely girl when she appears to have broken down by the side of the road; he is, however, shocked when her face doesn't match her figure.
 Not only that, she turns out to be the daughter of Porky, who has re-opened his nightclub in a Mississippi riverboat.
 Is this Porky's opportunity for revenge, or will the Angel Beach crowd outwit him once again?
 Written by

 3 of 3 people found this review helpful.

 Was this review helpful to you?